-Sections 7-10 introduce the reader into the fine-grained theory frameworks employed in the thematic WPs, namely, WP4 configurations for Democratic Policy Shifts after Popular Uprisings, WP5 Democratisation and Economic Modernisation in Authoritarian and Hybrid Regimes, WP6 Blockages to Democratisation and Peace and WP7 The Geopolitics of EUDP.
+Sections 7-10 introduce the reader into the fine-grained theory frameworks employed in the thematic WPs, namely, WP4 Configurations for Democratic Policy Shifts after Popular Uprisings, WP5 Democratisation and Economic Modernisation in Authoritarian and Hybrid Regimes, WP6 Blockages to Democratisation and Peace and WP7 The Geopolitics of EUDP.

 Section 11 sheds light in the two Cross-cutting Issues studied in EMBRACE that are Gender and Culture in Action.
-Section 12 summarises EMBRACE's overarching hypotheses that will be empirically investigated in the remainder of the EMBRACE project.
+Section 12 summarises EMBRACE's overarching hypotheses that will be empirically investigated in the remainder of the EMBRACE project and guide the synthesising of all empirical findings.